reiver/go-bravo16/README.md

 ### Golang (Alphanumeric Confusion)

+If we wanted to derive the bravo16 encoding from scratch, we could write some Golang code to do it.

+We would have to encode these _alphanumeric confusion_ relations in Golang.

 We could encode these _alphanumeric confusion_ relations in Golang with a structure such as:
 ```go
 var alphanumericConfusion map[rune]map[rune]struct{}{